DivergentClouds/riw-16/README.md

-# Galactic
+# RIW-16

 ## Overview
-Galactic is a fantasy computer that is interacted with via a simulated teletype.
+RIW-16 is a fantasy computer that is interacted with via a simulated teletype.

 ### Notes
-- Custom CPU called RIW-16
 - RIW-16 stands for Reduced Instruction Word-16
 - Programmed in custom ASM
 - 16-bit registers
 - 16-bit instructions